 Click the video below to hear from some of our Junior Board members about their experience.

+The Junior Board makes two types of grants: Individual Grants and Collaboarative grants.
 The organizations chosen by the Junior Board to receive grant funding engage youth in many different ways and they are all innovative, exciting, collaborative, and sustainable.
 Please click the links to find out more about each of them.
 The members of the Junior Board are proud to be a part of the wonderful work and impact made by these programs!

-The Junior Board Collaborative Grant process began in 2014 as a targeted way for the members to practice their grantmaking skills in a real world context.
+- Collaborative Grants: The Junior Board Collaborative Grant process began in 2014 as a targeted way for the members to practice their grantmaking skills in a real world context.
 The Junior Board leads the process by selecting the theme, reviewing the applications, completing site visits, and making the final grant decisions.

 9 Dots (STEM After-School Program)